caillou/guides/collaboration/issues.md

   assigned developer should have the last word if there is a dispute and development is already underway.

-- **refactoring**: Everything that concerns project setup, code quality and code readability should go in this category.
+- **task**: Everything that concerns project setup, code quality and code readability should go in this category.

 ## Pull-Requests